 Looking for a fun, yet meaningful small group?
 The Adult Bell Choir is the place for you to use your talents and build strong relationships serving God and making new friends.
 No previous experience is required, but the ability to read music is helpful.
 The Adult Bell Choir participates in worship approximately every six weeks throughout the school year, and especially on Easter Sunday!

-The Adult Discipleship ministry at Northside also offers weekday Bible and discipleship classes, reoccurring faith and film series, and book studies designed to provide a fresh injection of God’s Word throughout the week, not just on Sundays.
+The Adult Discipleship ministry offers weekday Bible and discipleship classes, a reoccurring faith and film series, and various book studies designed to provide a fresh injection of God’s Word throughout the week.
 Led by Northside’s Director of Adult Discipleship, James Johnson, classes marry a wealth of knowledge with laid-back discussions on faith, theology, and biblical truths.

 Children’s Choir is a community where Northside’s youngest members come together in fellowship to worship in song and learn about Christ’s love.
 We offer a blend of worship education and musical training in an environment that encourages spiritual growth.